-Outside of any enforced lock-down periods, the College is open for appointments and enquiries Monday to Friday between 9.00 am and 3.00 pm.
-Visitors are required to wear a mask and are asked to refrain from attending the campus if they are feeling unwell or display any of the following symptoms:
+The College is open for appointments and enquiries.
+Visitors are asked to refrain from attending the campus if they are feeling unwell or display any of the following symptoms:

 - sore throat

 - shortness of breath

-The preferred mode of contact with staff during this time is via email or phone.
+You may also contact staff via email or phone.
 If your phone call isn’t answered, please leave a voicemail which will be forwarded via email.

 For general advice about COVID-19 including how to protect yourself and others, symptoms, and when to get tested, visit the Australian Government’s Department of Health or download the Coronavirus Australia app.